jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 ### Unit testing the code

 As less often talked, we should unit test some core modules so the implementation is less vulnerable to code changes.
 We can mock the input data with Tensors with fixed values (not random values).
-For each modules (layers), We can verify
+For each module (layers), We can verify

 * the shape of the output in both training and inference.
 * the number of trainable variables (not the number of parameters).